|

 mile-long walk ahead of him.
 "I'd tell you to take care of

-yourself," he thought, "but the idea seems rather ridiculous
+yourself," he thought, "but the idea seems rather redundant now."

 Indeed, she had been watching over him all of this time.